warbe-maker/warbe-maker.github.io/_posts/2021-02-06-Programatically-updating-Excel-VBA-code.markdown

  - programmatically updating the code of individual _VB-Project-Components_
  - programmatically synchronizing  _VB-Projects_

-The services cater professional and semi-professional VB-Project developers.
-They are implemented as a dedicated Workbook which may either be used directly (just opened) or via a setup _Addin-Workbook_.
+The services are implemented as a dedicated Workbook and available either when the Workbook is open or when the Workbook is setup as _Addin-Workbook_.
+The services cater professional and semi-professional VB-Project development.

 ## Basic considerations
-- A VB-Component developed, maintained and tested in one Workbook and used in many others is regarded a _Common-Component_, preferably automatically updated when changed.
+- A VB-Component developed, maintained and tested in one Workbook and used in many others is regarded a _Common-Component_ which should be updated when changed preferably automated
-- A productive _VB-Project_ may be modified with a minimum downtime when a copy is modified and finally synchronized.
+- A productive _VB-Project_ could be modified with a minimum downtime when a copy is modified and finally synchronized
 - There is no safe and stable way to programmatically modify the code of a _VB-Project_  other than delegating this service to another dedicated _VB-Project_.
-- A component cannot be simply removed and replaced by importing an _Export-File_ because the removal of a _VBComponent_ is postponed by the system until the running process has ended.
-However, renaming and removing does the trick because the rename puts the component out of the way for the import.
+- A component cannot be simply removed and replaced by importing an _Export-File_ because the removal of a _VB-Component_ is postponed by the system until the running process has ended.
+However, renaming and removing does the trick because the rename puts the component out of the way for the import
-- A programmatic update service may be available either by means of an open Workbook or via an _Addin-Workbook_
+- Service may be available either by means of an open Workbook or via an _Addin-Workbook_, in any case performed via `Application.Run`
-- Any service must be executed either via the _immediate window_ or called via `Application.Run`

 ## Synchronization specific considerations
-- A _Document-Modules_ can only be updated by transferring the code from an _Export-File_ line by line
+- _Document-Modules_ (Workbook and Woeksheet) are updated by transferring the code from an _Export-File_ line by line
-- The _Workbook Document Module_ needs to be distinguished from any _Worksheet Document-Module_
+- The _Workbook Document-Module_ needs to be distinguished from any _Worksheet Document-Module_ in order to apply specific sheet synchronizations
 - A _Worksheet Document-Module_ has a _Name_ and a _CodeName_.
-When both are renamed/changed in the synchronization source Workbook the sheet no longer relates to any sheet in the synchronization target Workbook ans thus will be regarded a new Worksheet.
-An assertion that never both are renamed at the same time is required to avoid any ambiguity.
+When both are renamed/changed the sheet in the source Workbook no longer relates to the corresponding sheet in the target Workbook and thus is regarded a new Worksheet.
+An assertion that never both are names are changed is explicitly requested to assure disambiguation
-- _Worksheets_ may have new or outdated _Shapes_ and _Shapes_ properties may have changed.
+- _Worksheets_ may have new or outdated _Shapes_ and _Shapes-Properties_ which should be synchronized.
-- _Worksheets_ may - and often will - come with range names and design changes such like new/removed columns/rows.
+- _Worksheets_ may come with _Range-Names_ and design changes such like new/removed columns/rows which can only be synchronized when indicated through a _Synchronization-Manifest_.

 ## Disambiguation
-The terms below are used in all posts regarding this matter and in the _[Excel-VB-Components-Management][2]_ VB-Project.

 | Term             | Meaning                  |
 |------------------|------------------------- |